GeunhwaJeong/haneul-new/doc/src/explore/tutorials.md

 ```

 ## Publish the TicTacToe game on Haneul
 We implemented a TicTacToe game in [TicTacToe.move](https://github.com/GeunhwaJeong/haneul/tree/main/haneul_programmability/examples/games/sources/TicTacToe.move).
 To publish the game, we run the publish command and specify the path to the game package.
-As described in the earlier [setup section](#setup), we assume that Haneul repository was cloned locally - let us further assume that it was cloned into `"$HANEUL_ROOT"/haneul` directory.
+As described in the earlier [setup section](#setup), we assume that Haneul repository was cloned locally - *let us further assume that it was cloned into `"$HANEUL_ROOT"/haneul` directory* **Adjust the `--path` to match your own environment if you used different paths**.
 ```
 $ wallet --no-shell publish --path "$HANEUL_ROOT"/haneul/haneul_programmability/examples/games --gas $ADMIN_GAS --gas-budget 30000
 ----- Certificate ----